Mooncake with Sweet Lotus Paste (Banh Trung Thu Nhan Hat Sen)

 Ingredients

-• 200g dried lotus seeds (without skin and core removed; wash and presoak overnight)
+• 200g dried lotus seeds (without skin and core removed; wash and presoak overnight, at least 4 hours)

 • Water as needed